Chipdelmal/MoNeT/docs/ToolsCollaboration.md

 ### 6) Road-flight path intersections

 Aedes aegypti mosquitoes avoid flying over roads; which, in turn, modifies the expected movement flows on the landscape.
 We would like to study how this specific variable affects the broad-scale dynamics of mosquito movement to understand the effects this would have in diseases transmission.
 It would be convenient to integrate the current simulation model with open street maps  <a href="https://www.openstreetmap.org">OpenStreetMap</a> or a similar mapping application, to detect the number of roads(or obstacles) crossed by the connection between 2 nodes(patches) in the graph.
 The graph is modeled with an adjacency matrix that models the probability of a mosquito moving between two nodes.
 This matrix is already provided and calculated elsewhere.
-The project should be able to:
-* map the provided graph from the GNDrivE system to a geographical model (openstreetmaps).
-* register the number car roads that intersect with the line between two nodes(mosquito flight path).
-Generate a matrix where the number of intersections of humans roads per mosquito flight paths are stored.
+The project should be able to map the provided graph from the MGDrivE system to a geographical model (openstreetmaps) and register the number car roads that intersect with the line between two nodes(mosquito flight path); to generate a matrix where the number of intersections of humans roads per mosquito flight paths are stored.

 _Related areas of interest: App Integration, Web Development, Data Visualization._

+### 7) Water bodies detection

+_Related areas of interest: GIS, Machine Learning_

+* Moisés Montaño Copca	Water bodies detection with satellite image processing using TensorFlow Lino Ronaldo	App for visualisation
+* Ana Dueñas	Satellite image recognition and segmentation (state of the art review)
+* René Ojeda	Satellite image recognition and segmentation (state of the art review)
+* Melannie	Data set for satellite image segmentation

 ## Authors

-Benjamín Valdés, Héctor M. Sánchez C.
+Benjamín Valdés, András Tackacs, Héctor M. Sánchez C.